juxt/bidi/README.md

 [Nice!](http://i357.photobucket.com/albums/oo17/MageOfTheOnyx/LouisBalfour.jpg)

+# Wrapping as a Ring handler

 You don't have to route to functions, you can use symbols or keywords too.
-If you do use functions, however, you can easily create a Ring handler from your route defintions.
-You decide what works best for your application.
+If you do use functions, however, you can wrap your routes as a Ring handler from your route defintions (similar to what Compojure's `routes` and `defroutes` does).

 ```clojure
 (require '[bidi.bidi :refer (make-handler)])